-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
-This site may be compensated through the credit card issuer Affiliate Program.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+This site may be compensated through a credit card issuer partnership.

 The credit card issuer may delay, limit, withhold, or rescind replacement funds if the claim in question includes the following:

 - The purchases weren’t posted to the account